On solutions of singular Sylvester equations in quaternions: Solutions to the homogeneous singular Sylvester equation

 We consider the general linear function $f(x) = \qa\qx - \qx\qb$, which is called singular if there exists a nonzero quaternion $\qx$ such that $f(x) = 0$.
 If $f$, and consequently the quaternions $\qa, \qb$, satisfy this condition, then

 is referred to as a homogeneous singular Sylvester equation.
-In this section, we show the existence of solutions to \eqref{eq:HOMOGENEOUS_SYLVESTER_EQUATION} and derive their explicit representation.
-More precisely, we describe both the general and nontrivial solutions, where in the latter case, the quaternion square root plays a particularly significant role.
+In this section, we restate the existance and the general solution to~\eqref{eq:HOMOGENEOUS_SYLVESTER_EQUATION} previously presented in~\cite{tian1999_similarity} and provide constructive proofs.
+Moving beyond existing theory, we also provide a novel characterization of the nonzero solutions to~\eqref{eq:HOMOGENEOUS_SYLVESTER_EQUATION} by applying the quaternion square root, presented in Theorem~\ref{theorem:NONZERO_SOLUTIONS_OF_THE_HOMOGENEOUS_SYLVESTER_EQUATION}.